(107). Are you considering whether to use overseas production ? Not sure how to go about it, or whether the advantages outweigh the risks ?

 The Tech Pack.

-With overseas production you really need to supply the factory with a detailed tech pack.
-This is your blueprint for the garment and needs to have all the relevant information on it regarding fabrics, trims, labels, print placements, stitching etc.
+This is your blueprint for the garment and minimises the risks associated with foreign production.
+You tech pack needs to have all the relevant information on it regarding fabrics, trims, labels, print placements, stitching etc.

 Dont rely on a hundred “by the way”, or “just another thing” emails.
 The factory need solid information.
-This type of information just gets confusing and gets lost.
+This type of information just gets confusing and leads to mistakes.

 It is not uncommon for the first factory sample to be imperfect.
 This should not be a problem.
 You just need to rely on the pattern cutter / garment tech to find out what needs to be corrected.